SS Elisabethville (1921)

 Elisabethville was named after a city in what was then Belgian Congo.
-The city is now Lubumbashi.
+The city is now Lubumbashi, which is the second largest city in the Democratic Republic of the Congo, only behind the capital Kinshasa.

 In 1940 Elisabethville was requisitioned by the Ministry of War Transport (MoWT) for use as a troopship.
 She briefly returned to merchant service in 1946 before being requisitioned again in 1947 for further troopship duties, and rechristened the Empire Bure.

 She was then laid up before being sold in 1950 to Charlton Steamship Co. and was renamed Charlton Star.
 In 1958 she was sold to Greek owners and renamed Maristrella, serving until she was scrapped in 1960.

 Description

 Elisabethville was built by J Cockerill SA, Hoboken Belgium for Compagnie Belge Maritime du Congo.
 Her yard number was 562.
 Elisabethville was launched on 19 May 1921 and completed in November 1921.
 She had an exact sister ship, Thysville, that was completed in June 1922.